Available with Business Analyst license.

 Below are two calculated variables samples for creating a BDS layer:

 You can publish hosted feature layers in your map using the Custom Data Setup Wizard.
-Publishing custom data creates a new hosted feature service that can enable anyone in your organization to perform analysis using Business Analyst or ArcGIS Business Analyst Web App.
+Publishing custom data creates a new hosted feature service that can enable anyone in your organization to perform analysis using Business Analyst or Business Analyst Web App.

 Custom data can be created using a hosted feature layer or a feature layer that resides on your local drive.
 Create and publish custom data by following these steps: